The Dual Role of cGAS-STING Signaling in COVID-19: Implications for Therapy

 Abstract

-Since its emergence in late 2019, coronavirus disease 2019 (COVID-19) has rapidly become a global health crisis, with nearly 800 million confirmed cases and 7 million fatalities.
-The pandemic has had profound effects on public health systems and the global economy.
-The progression of COVID-19c involves a complex and intricated interplay between the SARS-CoV-2 virus and the host's immune response.
+The progression of COVID-19 involves a sophisticated and intricate interplay between the SARS-CoV-2 virus and the host’s immune response.
 The immune system employs both innate and adaptive mechanisms to combat infection.
 Innate immunity initiates the release of interferons (IFNs) and pro-inflammatory cytokines, while the adaptive immune response involves CD4+ Th lymphocytes, B lymphocytes, and CD8+ Tc cells.
-Pathogen-associated molecular patterns (PAMPS) and damage- associated molecular patterns (DAMPs) are recognized by pattern recognition receptors (PRRs), activating the cyclic guanosine monophosphate-adenosine monophosphate synthase-stimulator of interferon genes (cGAS-STING) signaling pathway, a crucial component of the innate immune response to SARS-CoV-2.
-This pathway plays a dual role during infection.
-In the early phase of infection, the virus can suppress cGAS-STING signaling to evade immune detection.
-However, in the late stages, activation of this pathway can lead to excessive inflammation and tissue damage, exacerbating disease severity.
-Modulating the cGAS-STING pathway, whether through agonists like dimeric amidobenzimidazole (diABZI) or inhibitors targeting viral proteins, such as 3CLpro, for example, offers a promising personalized therapeutic to control the immune response and reduce severe inflammation, improving clinical outcomes in patients with severe COVID-19.
+Pattern recognition receptors (PRRs) recognize pathogen-associated molecular patterns (PAMPS) and damage-associated molecular patterns (DAMPs), activating the cyclic guanosine monophosphate-adenosine monophosphate synthase-stimulator of interferon genes (cGAS-STING) signaling pathway, a crucial component of the innate immune response to SARS-CoV-2.
+This pathway fulfills a dual function during infection.
+In the early phase of infection, the virus can suppress cGAS-STING signaling to avoid immune detection.
+However, in the late stages, the activation of this pathway may trigger excessive inflammation and tissue damage, exacerbating disease severity.
+Modulating the cGAS-STING pathway, whether through agonists like dimeric amidobenzimidazole (diABZI) or inhibitors targeting viral proteins, such as 3CLpro, for example, offers a promising approach for personalized therapy to control the immune response and mitigate severe inflammation, ultimately improving clinical outcomes in patients with severe COVID-19.

 Article activity feed